 - 3.8 The graph above takes into account the change in the Council Tax bases between years to calculate the additional amounts of uncollected taxes in 2016/17 compared with 2012/13 the last year of CTB (this timeframe sets out the most recent New Policy Institute analysis available).
-The 67 Councils that had a minimum payment of over 20% in 2016/17 had the largest overall increase in uncollected tax for that year. - 3.9 A minimum payment of 17.5% for Oldham would still place the Council at the lower end of minimum payments required from residents across the country (as set out in Table 2). - 3.10 However, given a potential increase in Council Tax in Oldham in 2020/21 (including charges for Police and Fire Services) a final decision on which will be made at Budget Council on 26 February 2020, taken together with the on-going impacts of the Government's Welfare Reform programme, a decision to increase the minimum payment due from those on low incomes of working age from 15% to 17.5% may not be timely.
-It also has the potential to actually reduce the overall Council Tax collected if those in receipt of reduced CTR fall into arrears.
+The 67 Councils that had a minimum payment of over 20% in 2016/17 had the largest overall increase in uncollected tax for that year. - 3.9 A minimum payment of 17.5% for Oldham would still place the Council at the lower end of minimum payments required from residents across the country (as set out in Table 2). - 3.10 However, given a 2.99% increase in Council Tax in Oldham for 2020/21, taken together with the already agreed increase in Mayoral precepts for Police and General Services (including Fire Services) and the on-going impacts of the Government's Welfare Reform programme, a decision to increase the minimum payment due from those on low incomes of working age from 15% to 17.5% may not be timely.
+It also has the potential to reduce the overall Council Tax collected if those in receipt of reduced CTR fall into arrears.

-Option 3 - Aligning the CTR scheme with some of the HB regulations since April 2016
+Option 3 - Aligning the CTR scheme with some of the Housing Benefit regulations since April 2016